Menu

 On 9 February 1994, Mr Campbell wrote to Telstra’s Fiona Hills, under the heading Loss of Fax Capacity, noting:

 "I spoke with Alan Smith on the 9 instant following our discussion on the 8 instant.
-He has agreed that this is a new matter and whilst it may be indicating some ongoing problems, it is not a matter that relates directly to the preparation of his material to be presented to the Assessor".
+He has agreed that this is a new matter and may indicate some ongoing problems, but it is not a matter that relates directly to the preparation of his material to be presented to the Assessor".

-Mr Campbell’s statement to Fiona Hills that “He [Alan Smith] has agreed that this is a new matterdoes not match the information in (AS 767-A, 768, 769, 770, 771, and AS 772-A) which confirm that local (Portland) Telstra technicians were aware of the major problems associated with the faxing capacity issue, at least as far back as October 1993.
-Mr Campbell’s correspondence was, therefore, clearly misleading fellow Telstra employees and, possibly, Warwick Smith also, about the ongoing problems.
+Mr Campbell’s statement to Fiona Hills that “He has agreed that this is a new matterdoes not match the information in (AS 767-A, 768, 769, 770, 771, and AS 772-A) which confirms that local (Portland) Telstra technicians were aware of the significant problems associated with the faxing capacity issue, at least as far back as October 1993.
+Mr Campbell’s correspondence was, therefore, clearly misleading fellow Telstra employees and, possibly, Warwick Smith about the ongoing problems.
 This adds even further weight to my claims that there needs to be a transparent investigation into the TIO-administered COT arbitrations.

-It is amazing enough to find that Grant Campbell was seconded from the employment of the defendants during the COT arbitrations, but it is even more amazing to learn that, while he was wearing his TIO hat, he was also working on 1800 problem claims lodged by another COT claimant but, in this instance, he was wearing his Telstra hat!
-These two different ‘hats’ must lead directly to an understanding that no-one may ever know how many claim documents the COT cases sent to the TIO’s office while Grant Campbell was wearing his TIO hat but being paid by Telstra.
+It is fantastic enough to find that Grant Campbell was seconded from the employment of the defendants during the COT arbitrations.
+Still, it is even more amazing to learn that, while he was wearing his TIO hat, he was also working on 1800 problem claims lodged by another COT claimant but, in this instance, he was wearing his Telstra hat!
+These two different ‘hats’ must lead directly to an understanding that no one may ever know how many claim documents the COT cases sent to the TIO’s office while Grant Campbell was wearing his TIO hat but being paid by Telstra.

 We may never uncover how many arbitration procedural documents never made it to the viewing room that the TIO-appointed, secretly-absolved-from-risk, arbitration Resource Unit appeared to have access to.